-The novel strain of coronavirus ("COVID-19") pandemic (the "COVID-19 pandemic" or the "pandemic") resulted in significant challenges across our business since March 2020 and is expected to continue to disrupt our business operations for fiscal 2022 to varying degrees.
-Many of our markets imposed limitations, varying by market and in frequency, on the access to the Company's store fleet, including temporary store closures and/or a reduction in hours, staffing and capacity.
-We continue to focus on evolving consumer demand emerging from the pandemic and have accelerated our transformation to a digital-first company, fast-tracking numerous innovation and technology investments across all three of our brands.
-Even as governmental restrictions have relaxed and markets are primarily open, we expect continued uncertainty and volatility on our business operations, operating results and operating cash flows as the ongoing economic impacts and health concerns associated with the pandemic continue to affect consumer behavior, spending levels and shopping preferences and cause disruptions to the supply chain and increase our raw materials and freight costs.
-Due to the uncertainty over the duration and severity of the economic and operational impacts of the pandemic, the material adverse impact of the pandemic may continue into our fiscal year 2022.
+The novel strain of coronavirus ("COVID-19") pandemic (the "COVID-19 pandemic" or the "pandemic") resulted in significant challenges across our business beginning in March 2020 with those impacts progressively moderating in 2021 and 2022.
+The pandemic disrupted our business operations to varying degrees over the last three years, including but not limited to temporary store closures and/or a reduction in hours, staffing and capacity, supply chain delays and higher raw materials and freight costs.
+Continued uncertainty remains regarding how the pandemic has and may have ultimately impacted our business operations, operating results and operating cash flows as well as consumer behavior, spending levels and shopping preferences.
+Due to this uncertainty, the economic and operational impacts of the pandemic may continue into our fiscal year 2023.